FHS is one of seven schools in the Franklin Public School system. FHS is the only comprehensive high school in Franklin.

 Number of AP Courses offered at FHS 15

-Class are 86 minutes in length, M, T, W, F on an alternate day (A/B) block schedule, and 81 minutes of later start Thursdays.
+Class are 86 minutes in length, M, T, W, F on an alternate day (A/B) block schedule, and 81 minutes of early release Thursdays.

 Students schedule for 8 classes, 4 periods each day.
 36 weeks/year